Skip to main content

 Moving Off-Campus: Traditional undergraduate students who are under the age of 23 and who have been granted permission to move off campus may lose up to 50% of their CIU aid.

 Academic Progress Policy: Each CIU scholarship and grant awarded has a minimum GPA requirement.
-In order for a CIU student to retain eligibility for institutional aid, the student must meet the criteria listed on the CIU Scholarships and Grant page.
+In order for a CIU student to retain eligibility for institutional aid, the student must meet the criteria listed by the CIU Financial Aid office.
 Students who are not meeting federal SAP requirements, cannot receive federal, state or institutional aid.
 Please review the SAP policy.